v-dom/structuring-app-with-snabbdom/README.md

 # structuring-app-with-snabbdom
-recreation of example, to understand how to structure an app with Snabbdom
+recreation of examples, to understand how to structure an app with Snabbdom